moorepants/eme185/content/pages/lesson-plans/studio-01.rst

 Play a critical role in your team of engineers.
 Solve the stakeholder's problem.

-Lectures on Tuesdays, Studios on W and R
+Lectures on Tuesdays, Studios on R and F

 - Grading
 - Assignments